kickylau/DOPER/README.md

 ## Welcome to the DOPER wiki!

-Doper, the clone of Rover, allows you to book either a dog walk or a drop-in visit by 10 verified walkers with all your pets!
+Doper, the clone of Rover, allows you to book either a dog walk or a drop-in visit service provided by 10 verified walkers for all your pets!

 ## Application Architecture